blanquicet/gastos/README.md

 **Next: Phase 2** ⏳ Planned

 - Implement families and external contacts
-- Migrate movements to PostgreSQL
+- Migrate movements from Google Sheets to PostgreSQL, integrated with Go API
-- Cross-family debt synchronization
-- Event management

 ## Architecture